gini/gini-capture-sdk-android/ginicapture/src/doc/source/features.rst

 Document Capture
 ----------------

 This is the core feature of the Gini Capture SDK.
-Enables your app to capture documents with the camera and prepares them to be analysed by the Gini Pay API.
+It enables your app to capture documents with the camera and prepares them to be analysed by the Gini Pay API.

 Onboarding